jenkins-khan/jenkins-php-api/README.md

 ===============

-Jenkins PHP API is a set of classes designed to interract with Jenkins CI using it's API.
+Jenkins PHP API is a set of classes designed to interact with Jenkins CI using it's API.

 Before anything, you need to instanciate the client :